 \section{Introduction}

-Fractional calculus provides a robust framework for modeling complex systems with memory and non-local interactions, with applications in fields like viscoelasticity, anomalous diffusion, and control theory \cite{meral2010fractional,monje2010fractional,sun2010fractional}.
-Unlike classical integer-order models, which assume local and instantaneous interactions, fractional-order models capture non-locality and history dependence, offering a more accurate representation of processes such as dielectric polarization, electrochemical reactions, and subdiffusion in disordered media.
-These models often achieve comparable or superior accuracy with fewer parameters, which can improve efficiency \cite{genovese2022fractional}.
+Fractional calculus provides a robust framework for modeling complex systems with memory and nonlocal interactions, with applications in fields such as viscoelasticity, anomalous diffusion, and control theory \cite{meral2010fractional,monje2010fractional,sun2010fractional}.
+Unlike classical integer-order models, which assume local and instantaneous interactions, fractional-order models capture nonlocality and history dependence, offering a more accurate representation of processes such as dielectric polarization, electrochemical reactions, and subdiffusion within disordered media.
+These models often achieve comparable or superior accuracy with fewer parameters, thereby improving efficiency \cite{genovese2022fractional}.
 The strength of fractional derivatives lies in their ability to describe hereditary properties and long-range temporal correlations, making them ideal for biological systems, control systems, and viscoelastic materials.
 Notably, time-fractional PDEs have gained prominence for modeling complex physical phenomena with memory and hereditary traits.
 However, directly approximating such PDEs, like the FBBMB equation, using PS methods can lead to significant inaccuracies without sophisticated preconditioning techniques.
 This is primarily due to the ill-conditioning of high-order PS differentiation matrices, particularly when computing the third-order mixed derivative $u_{xxt}$ present in the FBBMB equation.
 These matrices exhibit condition numbers that scale poorly, as $\C{O}(n^{2k})$ for the $k$-th derivative with $n$ grid points \cite{wang2014well}, leading to numerical instability and amplified round-off errors for higher-order derivatives like the third-order ($\C{O}(n^6)$).
 This challenge necessitates advanced techniques, such as the transformation and integration-based approaches developed in this work, to ensure numerical stability and spectral accuracy.